 What?
 Kid-friendly climbing with a click-on safety rope.

 Where?
-Tristram Centre, Brown Lane West, Holbeck, Leeds, West Yorkshire, LS12 6BF.
+Clip ‘n Climb, Tristram Centre, Brown Lane West, Holbeck, Leeds, West Yorkshire, LS12 6BF.

 Jackrabbits Pottery

-As kids attractions in Leeds go, Jackrabbits Pottery is right up there with the best of them.
-This little pottery cafe is as child-friendly as they come – it’s fun, it’s engaging and it comes with tasty treats.
+As kids attractions in Leeds go, Jackrabbits Pottery is right up there with the best.
+This little pottery cafe is as child-friendly as they come – fun, engaging and it comes with tasty treats.

 Simply pick your canvas, with everything from coasters to teapots, then get painting.
 Enjoy a cup of hot chocolate loaded with marshmallows while you work (or even better, a slice of homemade cake) and get it fired when you’re done.